 Over 60,000 websites use Cloudflare for the following services:

-DDoS Protection — Distributed denial-of-service is a form of cyber attack.
-Cloudflare offers protective and preventive DDoS services to mitigate and deflect any attacks by using security measures such as captchas, which require visitors prove they are human.
+- DDoS Protection — Distributed denial-of-service is a form of a cyber attack.
+Cloudflare offers protective and preventive DDoS services to mitigate and deflect any attacks by using security measures such as captchas, which require visitors to prove they are human.

 A few companies you might recognize that take full advantage of Cloudflare’s powerful services include Yelp, Stack Overflow, DigitalOcean, Medium, and there's plenty more.

-There’s simply a ton of performance-boosting potential here, but if you’re still unsure, try out their basic free plan.
-While it has more restrictions and limitations than their paid plans, it’s a good place to start and get your feet wet.
+There’s simply a ton of performance-boosting potential here, but if you’re still unsure, try out Cloudflare basic free plan.
+While it has more restrictions and limitations than its paid plans, it’s a good place to start and get your feet wet.